 5.12 Short term cash flow activity was such that throughout the year the Council was always in a positive investment position.
-Since interest earned on credit balances with our own bankers is low and overdraft rates are high, investment and borrowing is carried out through the London Money Markets.
+Since interest earned on credit balances with our own bankers is low, and overdraft rates are high, investment and borrowing is carried out through the London Money Markets.
 The Council invests large sums of money, which helps ensure the interest rates earned are competitive.
 The following table shows the average investment balances by month, along with the interest rate earned and the LIBID benchmark for comparison.

 - 5.13 The Local Government Act 2003 governs investments made by local authorities.
 The types of investments that may be made are controlled by guidance from the Department for Communities and Local Government.
 This guidance has split investments into two main categories specified and non-specified investments. - 5.14 Specified investments consist mainly of deposits with very highly rated financial institutions and other local authorities for periods of less than one year.
-The Council's approved "Annual Investment Strategy" for 2019/20 stated that at least 50% of investments would be "specified". - 5.15 The Council's counterparty list mirrors that of the Council's advisors, Link Asset Services.
+The Council's approved "Annual Investment Strategy" for 2020/21 stated that at least 50% of investments would be "specified". - 5.15 The Council's counterparty list mirrors that of the Council's advisors, Link Asset Services.
 The Link Asset Services creditworthiness service uses a wider array of information than just primary ratings.
 Furthermore, by using a risk weighted scoring system; it does not give undue preponderance to just one agency's ratings. - 5.16 Typically the minimum credit ratings criteria the Council use will be a Short Term rating (Fitch or equivalents) of F1 and a Long Term rating of A-.
 There may be occasions when the counterparty ratings from one rating agency are marginally lower than these ratings but may still be used.
 In these instances consideration will be given to the whole range of ratings available, or other topical market information, to support their use. - 5.17 All investments placed in the year were in line with the approved strategy.
 Within this low risk strategy, the aim is to maximise the rate of return for the investments.
 In order to gauge whether the performance is satisfactory, it is necessary to compare it with a suitable benchmark.
-The normal benchmarks used to measure market rates are 7 day London Interbank Offer Rate (LIBOR) for loans, and 7 day London Interbank Bid Rate (LIBID) for investments, which represents the returns that the Council would generate if it were to adopt a passive investment strategy and hold all investments in call accounts.
-The actual returns for loans and investments were therefore measured against the theoretical performance of the above rates, using actual cash flow figures, and presents the value added by the treasury management team. - 5.18 Tameside achieved an average investment rate of 1.04% on the average weekly investment of £113.6m, against a benchmark LIBID rate of 0.53%.
-This equated to a gain of £577k.
+The normal benchmarks used to measure market rates are 7 day London Interbank Offer Rate (LIBOR) for loans, and 7 day London Interbank Bid Rate (LIBID) for investments.
+The actual returns for loans and investments were therefore measured against the theoretical performance of the above rates, using actual cash flow figures. - 5.18 Tameside achieved an average investment rate of 0.69% on the average weekly investment of £95.2m, against a benchmark LIBID rate of (0.07%).
+This equated to a gain of £0.724m.
 Gains, such as this, can only be made by strategic investment, where interest rates do not follow the general "market" expectations.
 In effect, some investments were made for longer durations, attracting higher interest rates, while the shorter dated rates did not increase in line with market pricing.

-- 5.19 The annual turnover for investments was £463m.
-A total of 139 individual investments were made, 14 of which were fixed term deals with banks and other Local Authorities. - 5.20 As at 31 March 2020 the total investment portfolio was £143.1m.
-This consisted of £50.6m of Money Market Fund investments at an average rate of 0.42%, a £10m notice deposit with the Council's bankers, Barclays, £15m of notice money and £67.5m of fixed term investments at an average interest rate of 1.22%.
-The weighted average rate of the entire portfolio at 31st March was 0.87%.
+- 5.19 The annual turnover for investments was £490m.
+A total of 124 individual investments were made, 9 of which were fixed term deals with banks and other Local Authorities. - 5.20 As at 31 March 2021 the total investment portfolio was £94.3m.
+This consisted of £33.3m of Money Market Fund investments and £61m of fixed investments.
+The weighted average rate of the entire portfolio at 31 March was 0.54%.
 The maturity profile of the investments was as follows: